-There are currently 178,726 residents receiving either Part A or Part B Mobile, Alabama Medicare.
-Additionally, 86,893 residents enroll in an FFS service, while 91,833 have a Medicare Advantage Plan.
+Currently, 178,726 residents are receiving either Part A or Part B of the Original Medicare program in Mobile, Alabama.
+Additionally, 86,893 residents enroll in a Medigap plan, while 91,833 have a Medicare Advantage Plan.

-Sometimes Original Medicare in Alabama cannot cover everything, which is why people use Medicare Advantage or Medigap Plans.
+Original Medicare in Alabama doesn’t cover everything, so people use Medicare Advantage health insurance or Medigap insurance plans.
 Below, we will review these plans with quotes based on a 70-year-old female beneficiary.

 The first plan we’re covering is Wellcare.
-This plan has a zero-dollar premium, a MOOP (maximum out-of-pocket) rate of $4,900, and is an HMO.
-An HMO means you can’t shop outside your network without paying substantial out-of-pocket expenses.
+Their HMO plan has a zero-dollar premium and a MOOP (maximum out-of-pocket) rate of $4,900.
+An HMO means you can’t shop outside your provider network without paying substantial out-of-pocket costs.

-You can also choose BCBS of Alabama.
+Medicare beneficiaries can also choose Blue Cross Blue Shield of Alabama.
 This plan also has a zero-dollar premium but has a MOOP of $5,100.
-It’s a Local PPO meaning it has a low service area.
+It’s a Local PPO meaning it has a broader service area and can receive healthcare services from both in and out-of-network providers.
 This plan has a four-star rating.

-Humana is an immensely popular four-star plan.
+Humana is a top-rated four-star health plan.
 This HMO has a MOOP of $5,600 and is widely available.

 |PLAN||PREMIUM||MOOP||Plan Type||Star Rating|